-At every Mass, we participate in the redeeming sacrifice of Christ.
-At the consecration, His body, blood, soul and divinity are made present under the appearances of bread and wine.
+At every Mass, cialis 40mg we participate in the redeeming sacrifice of Christ.
+At the consecration, approved His body, visit this site blood, soul and divinity are made present under the appearances of bread and wine.
 We offer our own sacrifice of adoration, thanksgiving, sorrow and petition in union with the ends for which Our Lord offered the sacrifice which takes our sins away.
 If properly disposed, we receive His body and blood in that sacred banquet which is the food and life of our souls and the pledge of eternal life.

 Every Catholic is obliged to assist at Mass on every Sunday or Holyday of Obligation unless prevented by a reasonable cause such as illness, the care of infants or the sick, or an excessive distance to travel.